 Image by succo from Pixabay

-It is the known fact that all legal proceedings should be acknowledged by the parties in a legal action suit which will be heard in a court of law.
+It is the known fact that all legal proceedings should be acknowledged by the parties in a legal action suit, which will be heard in a court of law.
 The service of process is the notification process of all parties.
-The primary work of a private process server is to deliver the documents to the particular person.
+The primary work of a private process server is to deliver the documents to a particular person.
 The document describes the legal action they are facing.
-The process of delivering the notices to the particular person by the process server in court is called serving legal documents.
+The process of delivering the notices to the specific person by the process server in court is called serving legal documents.
 The documents may be a complaint, a court summons, writ, a subpoena, or any other type of court document.

-What Happens If a Process Server Cannot Locate a Target?
+What Happens if a Process Server Cannot Locate a Target?

 Where Can Defendants Be Served?